boydx/boydx.github.io/cv/README.md

 ### Workshops

+- 2023 [Cartography in the Bluegrass](https://github.com/UKy-GIS/CiB)<br> Co-organizer (with Rich Donohue) of event to showcase work by local cartographers.

 - 2019-2020 [maptimeLEX series](https://github.com/maptimelex/schedule)<br>Co-organizer (with Rich Donohue) of monthly workshops on open-source mapping tools and techniques.

   - "Maximizing Spatial Oomph: unleashing the raw power of monochromatic maps" (September 12, 2019)